OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 Once again, the answer is automation and tooling: by implementing these two concepts throughout the project life cycle, you can maintain and improve security.
 The higher the expected level of security, the more controls, checkpoints, and emphasis will take place.
 The following are examples:

 - Static Application Security Testing can take place during the development phase, and it can be integrated into the Continuous Integration process with more or less emphasis on scan results.
 You can establish more or less demanding Secure Coding Rules and use SAST tools to check the effectiveness of their implementation.
-- Dynamic Application Security Testing may be automatically performed after the application has been built (e.g., after Continuous Integration has taken place) and before delivery, again, with more or less emphasis on results.
+- Dynamic Application Security Testing may be automatically performed after the app has been built (e.g., after Continuous Integration has taken place) and before delivery, again, with more or less emphasis on results.
 - You can add manual validation checkpoints between consecutive phases, for example, between delivery and deployment.

-The security of an application developed with DevOps must be considered during operations.
+The security of an app developed with DevOps must be considered during operations.
 The following are examples:

 - Scanning should take place regularly (at both the infrastructure and application level).
 - Pentesting may take place regularly.
-(The version of the application used in production is the version that should be pentested, and the testing should take place in a dedicated environment and include data that's similar to the production version data.
+(The version of the app used in production is the version that should be pentested, and the testing should take place in a dedicated environment and include data that's similar to the production version data.
 See the section on Penetration Testing for more details.)
 - Active monitoring should be performed to identify issues and remediate them as soon as possible via the feedback loop.

 <img src="Images/Chapters/0x04b/ExampleOfADevSecOpsProcess.jpg" width="100%" />